 g) Mailing Addresses; Other Information.
 The Exchange and Contractor shall coordinate with respect to the continuous update of changes in an Enrollee’s address or other relevant information.

-h) Evidence of Coverage Booklet on Contractor’s Web Site.
+h) Evidence of Coverage Booklet on Contractor’s Website.
 During each year of this Agreement which carries over into a subsequent Contract Year, Contractor shall make the Evidence of Coverage booklet for the next benefit year available on Contractor’s web site no later than the first day of the Open Enrollment Period provided that Contractor has received any revisions in the material that is to be included in the Evidence of Coverage from the Exchange and the applicable Regulator in sufficient time to allow for posting on the first day of Open Enrollment.
 The Evidence of Coverage booklet for the then-current benefit year shall remain on Contractor’s web site through December 31 of the then-current benefit year.

 i) Marketing Plans.
 Contractor and the Exchange recognize that Enrollees and other health care consumers benefit from efforts relating to outreach activities designed to increase heath awareness and encourage enrollment.
 The parties shall share marketing plans on an annual basis and with respect to periodic updates of material changes.
 The marketing plans of the Exchange and Contractor shall include proposed and actual marketing approaches, messaging and channels and provide samples of any planned marketing materials and related collateral as well as planned, and when completed, expenses for the marketing budget.
 The Contractor shall include this information for both the Exchange and the outside individual market.
 The Exchange shall treat all marketing information provided under this Section as confidential information consistent with Section 1.4.1.
 The obligation of the Exchange to maintain confidentiality of this information shall survive termination or expiration of this Agreement.